thiennguyenmark/ror-test/README.md

 1. Fork this project to your account.
 2. Create a local clone.
 3. For each question answered, commit your answers in a single commit and identify the answered question in the commit message.
 For example, ``git commit -m 'Answer #1.1'``
-4. When you are ready to have your answers reviewed, make a Pull Request and tag [@yusryh](https://github.com/yusryh) (Yusry Harfuddin).
+4. When you are ready to have your answers reviewed, make a Pull Request.

 ## QUESTIONS